Asset Protection in a Florida Divorce

 How Family Courts Differ from Civil Creditors

-A civil judgment creditor must follow Florida’s post-judgment collection rules.
-The creditor can garnish bank accounts, levy non-exempt assets, and record liens against real property.
-But the creditor cannot reach assets protected by the homestead exemption, tenancy by the entirety, or statutory exemptions for retirement accounts.
+A civil judgment creditor in Florida must follow post-judgment collection rules that exempt certain assets from seizure.
+The creditor can garnish bank accounts, levy non-exempt property, and record liens, but cannot reach the homestead, tenancy by the entirety property, or retirement accounts protected by statute.

-Family courts operate under different rules.
-A Florida divorce judge has equitable powers to divide marital property that override many standard creditor protections.
-The homestead can be awarded to one spouse or ordered sold with proceeds divided.
-Tenancy by the entirety dissolves automatically when a marriage ends.
-The estate converts to tenancy in common, as the Florida Second District Court of Appeal confirmed in Versace v.
+Family courts operate under broader authority.
+A divorce judge can award the homestead to one spouse or order it sold with proceeds divided.
+Tenancy by the entirety dissolves when a marriage ends, converting the estate to tenancy in common.
+The Second District Court of Appeal confirmed this conversion in Versace v.
 Uriven (2022).
-Retirement accounts are divided through Qualified Domestic Relations Orders that bypass the statutory creditor exemption.
+Retirement accounts are divided through Qualified Domestic Relations Orders that bypass the creditor exemption entirely.

 Marital vs. Nonmarital Property

-Florida divides property into two categories at divorce.
+Florida classifies property at divorce into two categories.
 Marital property is subject to equitable distribution.
 Nonmarital property stays with the spouse who owns it.

 Marital property includes all assets and debts acquired during the marriage by either spouse, regardless of whose name appears on the title.
 Income earned during the marriage, real estate purchased with marital funds, business value created during the marriage, and retirement contributions made during the marriage are all marital.

 Nonmarital property includes assets owned before the marriage, inheritances received by one spouse, and gifts from third parties to one spouse.
-Nonmarital property retains its protected status only if the owner keeps it separate.
-An inheritance deposited into a joint bank account, used to improve the marital home, or commingled with marital funds may lose its nonmarital classification under Florida case law.
+Nonmarital property keeps its protected status only if the owner maintains it as separate.
+An inheritance deposited into a joint bank account, used to improve the marital home, or commingled with marital funds may lose its nonmarital classification.

-The classification fight is where most high-asset divorces are won or lost.
-A business owner who started a company before the marriage owns the pre-marital value as nonmarital property.
-But any value the business gained while the couple was married is marital property subject to division.
-This is true whether the growth came from the owner’s labor or from marital funds reinvested in operations.
+The classification fight drives most high-asset divorces.
+A business owner who started a company before marriage owns the pre-marital value as nonmarital property.
+But any appreciation during the marriage is marital property subject to division, whether the growth came from the owner’s labor or from reinvested marital funds.

-Florida Statute § 61.075(1)(i) specifically identifies the intentional dissipation, waste, depletion, or destruction of marital assets as a factor courts consider in equitable distribution.
-The statute covers conduct occurring after the filing of the divorce petition or within two years before filing.
+Florida law treats the intentional waste, depletion, or destruction of marital assets as a factor in equitable distribution.
+Section 61.075(1)(i) covers two windows: conduct after the divorce petition is filed, and conduct within two years before filing.

-Dissipation means spending or transferring marital assets for a non-marital purpose during a period when the marriage is breaking down.
+Dissipation means spending or transferring marital assets for a non-marital purpose while the marriage is breaking down.
 Transferring funds to a family member, making large unexplained cash withdrawals, running up debt on joint credit cards for personal benefit, and hiding assets in unreported accounts all qualify.

 A spouse who moves assets during the divorce period faces two risks.
-The family court can credit the dissipated amount back to the marital estate, effectively reducing the dissipating spouse’s share.
-If the transfer was made to a third party, a fraudulent transfer claim may follow under Florida’s Uniform Voidable Transactions Act, with a four-year statute of limitations plus a one-year discovery exception.
+The family court can credit the dissipated amount back to the marital estate, reducing the dissipating spouse’s share.
+If the transfer went to a third party, a fraudulent transfer claim may follow under Florida’s Uniform Voidable Transactions Act, with a four-year statute of limitations plus a one-year discovery exception.

-The two-year lookback window before filing means that asset protection planning done in contemplation of divorce can be scrutinized as dissipation.
+The two-year lookback window means asset protection planning done in contemplation of divorce can be scrutinized as dissipation.
 Planning that occurs well before marital difficulties arise faces far less risk.

 When Asset Protection Planning Crosses the Line

 Asset protection planning is lawful when done for legitimate purposes: protecting against business liability, malpractice exposure, or creditor claims unrelated to the marriage.
-The question changes when the planning is done specifically to keep a spouse from receiving a fair share of marital assets.
+The analysis changes when the planning is done to keep a spouse from receiving a fair share of marital assets.

 Prenuptial and Postnuptial Agreements

 A valid prenuptial agreement is the most reliable way to protect assets from equitable distribution.
-Florida enforces prenuptial agreements under the Uniform Premarital Agreement Act (§ 61.079), provided both parties made full financial disclosure, signed voluntarily, and the terms are not unconscionable.
+Florida enforces prenuptial agreements under the Uniform Premarital Agreement Act, provided both parties made full financial disclosure, signed voluntarily, and the terms are not unconscionable.

 Postnuptial agreements serve the same function during the marriage.
 Florida courts enforce them under standard contract principles, though they receive closer scrutiny because the parties are already in a fiduciary relationship.